Eccleshill, Bradford

-Eccleshill is an area, former village, and ward within the City of Bradford Metropolitan District Council in the county of West Yorkshire, England.
+Eccleshill is an area, former village, and ward within the Bradford district, in the county of West Yorkshire, England.

 The ward population of Eccleshill is 17,540, increasing at the 2011 Census to 17,945.

 Eccleshill is a more or less completely residential urban area with very little open space although there is substantial open land directly to the east.

 The origins of the name Eccleshill are uncertain.